Davidsoff/openshift101/PITCHME.md

 # Containers and images

-Note: building blocks of all your applications
+Note:
-Note: push built images to the OpenSift registry
+building blocks of all your applications push built images to the OpenSift registry

 ---